| IT | DE |

 Giacomo Pompanin

-• on the Path of the Front-line, a wide and well marked hiking trail that runs along the front line of Mount Lagazuoi during World War I. This easy hike is suitable for everyone
+• on the Frontline Trail, a wide and well marked hiking trail that runs along the WW1-frontline on Mount Lagazuoi.
+This easy hike is suitable for everyone

-• through the Anticima-Tunnel, which was excavated by Italian soldiers on the Martini Ledge to the “Anticima” emplacement of Lagazuoi as a mine tunnel and exploded on 20 June 1917.
-This tunnel is the most daring tunnel system that has been realized during the First World War.
+• through the Lagazuoi Tunnel, excavated by Italian soldiers on the Martini Ledge to the fore-summit 'Anticima' of the Piccolo Lagazuoi as a mine tunnel, which exploded on 20th June 1917.
+This is the most daring tunnel system built during the First World War.
 It is almost one kilometre long and has been completely restored

 Giacomo Pompanin